ajmeyghani/angular2-intro-book/output/ng2-intro.md

     }
     ```

--   After implementing the method, we need to decorate the class and
-    give the pipe a name that we want to use in our templates:
+- After implementing the method, we need to decorate the class and give the pipe a name that we want to use in our templates:

-    ``` {.typescript}
+    ```typescript
     @Pipe({name: 'pixel'}) // <- adding the decorator
     class PixelPipe {
       transform(input) {